 A portion of all sales is donated to help support Gullah Geechee Communities, like Sol Legare where these oyster shells are gathered.
 To donate or learn more, please visit:

 The oyster shells of the Battery are an exceptional treasure.
-Tawny colored sand and sediment encompass each shell to stain them.
+Tawny colored sand and sediment encompass to stain each shell.
 The steady turning of the waves enables the development of their character and time tests the strength of their structure.
-These shells have survived these rugged conditions long enough to absorb every color of the rainbow and yet still remain strong.
+The shells have survived these rugged conditions long enough to absorb every color of the rainbow and yet still remain strong.

 We all have steady struggles, outside influences and the inescapable passage of time.
 Let this be nature’s reminder to all of us of the beauty and strength we possess despite everything against us.
 Let’s be exceptional.